 Now you have greater time to read at length, it is a great opportunity to use online tools to generate ideas or explore your existing ideas in more depth.
 Start with the Careers and Employability service website.

-3. Create or update your CV, learn how to fill in application forms, practise psychometric tests, and understand what assessment centres are all about
+3. Create or update your CV, learn how to fill in application forms, practice psychometric tests, and understand what assessment centres are all about

 4. Thinking of postgraduate study?

 Explore Prospects and Find A Masters to start looking into courses and finding out more about funding.

 Update your LinkedIn profile and connect with professionals in your field of interest.
 You may find the University of Nottingham alumni and others are willing to connect and chat with you to support your career planning and exploration.
 For tips on setting up and managing your LinkedIn account, watch our mini online tutorials.

 6. Add some ‘micro credentials’ to your CV

 Micro-credentials are online certificates that individuals can do to improve particular skills that would be useful in specific job sectors.
 They are often free or low-cost and provide learners with a digital badge when complete.

 Google Digital Garage is a great place to start for updating your digital skills.
 You can also learn to code via Code Academy.

 And learning a new language could add to your skill set.
 Use the free mobile apps that are out there.

 We are all still here, online, to help.
 We are now offering careers appointments and skills workshops online through Microsoft Teams, Skype or phone.
 Talk about your ideas, or lack of them, get your CV reviewed, get feedback on application forms, or brush up on interview skills in readiness for the world opening up again.